dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Carlo Vicari:**
-definitely um it's for anyone listening that has seen the username splits out there on splits that would be Igor for anyone out there listening that's interested kind of wants to put the username with the actual name uh so what
+definitely it's for anyone listening that has seen the username splits out there on splits that would be Igor for anyone out there listening that's interested kind of wants to put the username with the actual name so what
 I know you've done a bunch of work probably with Igor and stuff like that
 Elaine so what do you what's the dynamic